ethereum/consensus-specs/specs/merge/beacon-chain.md

     ...
 ```

-The above function is accessed through the `execution_engine` module which instantiates the `ExecutionEngine` protocol.
+The above function is accessed through the `EXECUTION_ENGINE` module which instantiates the `ExecutionEngine` protocol.

 ### Block processing